canonical/microk8s/README.md

 ## User Guide

 Snaps are frequently updated to match each release of Kubernetes.
 The quickest way to get started is to install directly from the snap store.
-You can install microk8s and let it update to the latest stable upstream kubernetes release with:
+You can install microk8s and let it update to the latest stable upstream Kubernetes release with:

 ```
 snap install microk8s --classic